fahimeh1368/C-programming/README.md

 For implementing composition we should use the class as a private field and initialize it in the constroctor.(For example: Logger)</br>

 Problems of inheritance:</br>
-1- Easily abused by amateur designer
+1- Easily abused by amateur designer</br>
-2- Large hierarchies
+2- Large hierarchies</br>
-3- Fragility
+3- Fragility</br>
-4-Tightly coupeling
+4-Tightly coupeling</br>

+-Access Modifiers:
+1-Public
+2-Private
+3-Protected (Accessible from class and derived classes) 4-Internal (Accessible from the same assembly ) 5-Protected Internal (Protected or Internal)